dan-nichols/contract-case-kotlin/README.md

 </span>

-These are the Java bindings for the [ContractCase contract testing framework](https://case.contract-testing.io/).
+These are the Kotlin bindings for the [ContractCase contract testing framework](https://case.contract-testing.io/).
-It exists for making the use of ContractCase idiomatic in Java and the JVM ecosystem.
+It exists for making the use of ContractCase in idiomatic Kotlin.

+Since [Jsii does not currently support native Kotlin](https://github.com/aws/jsii/issues/1541), this DSL also only supports JVM target for Kotlin.
+Other multiplatform targets may be supported in the future if implemented by AWS.
+If there is enough interest, we may decide to map `expect/actual` implementations directly here.

 Read the [documentation here](https://case.contract-testing.io/docs/intro/).